inab/fega-mm/all_collections/_subdomains/3_3_data_reception_and_standards_based_interoperability.md

     - ind: '3.2.1'
    levels:
     - level: 1
-      desc: 'None'
+      desc: 'None.'
     - level: 2
-      desc: 'Initial definition of the data content quality aspects to monitor based on existing agreements in the Federated EGA ecosystem'
+      desc: 'Initial definition of the data content quality aspects to monitor based on existing agreements in the Federated EGA ecosystem.'
     - level: 3
       desc: 'Initial implementation of the data content quality workflow.
-Manual execution of the associated assessment workflow'
+Manual execution of the associated assessment workflow.'
     - level: 4
       desc: 'Data Content Quality assessment workflow is fully implemented.
-Automated generation of reports on the data content quality available at the federated EGA node'
+Automated generation of reports on the data content quality available at the federated EGA node.'
     - level: 5
       desc: 'Periodic review of the Data Content Quality assessment criteria and workflow.
 Criteria and workflows can be refined to maintain general agreement with the federated EGA ecosystem work in this topic.'